ahendricks1/CS61_Handbook/dictionary.md

 A dictionary can be useful if you want to create a large collection of data and have constant access time to a value using the unique key.

-It is not as good as a list if you want to keep an ordered sequence of data, although allows for constant time no matter the length.
+It is not as good as an array if you want to keep an ordered sequence of data, although allows for constant time no matter the length.

 # Example